-All medication provided must be prescribed by a doctor and proof of the prescription for a named child along with the dosage must be seen by staff.
+All medication provided must be prescribed by a doctor and proof of the prescription for a named child along with the dosage must be seen by staff before it is administered.

 Any child using prescribed medicine (including inhalers) must attend each session with their medication.
 Your child will not be admitted into the session without it unless the Health & Safety Coordinator gives express permission.